codacy/docs/docs/repositories/issues.md

 ## Filtering issues

-Filter the list of issues to find specific issues, such as the issues with the highest severity or security issues:
+Filter the list of issues to find specific issues, such as the issues with the highest severity or security issues.

+The list of code patterns with issues is always visible on the left side of the page.
+Click a [code pattern](../repositories-configure/configuring-code-patterns.md) to filter the list of issues by that pattern.

 ![Filtering issues](images/issues-filter.png)

-You can define one or more of the following filters:
+You can moreover define one or more of the following filters:

 -   **Language:** Programming language of the file where the issues were detected